SUSE/sapwmp/README.md

     * Install and uninstall should be idempotent operations.
     * Install+uninstall should be net zero.
   * Use different branches for different approaches.

+## Gotchas

+  * The operations aren't atomic, so be careful when changing the install script.